ModelEarth/community/resources/useeio/design/README.md

 Rename "Analysis Settings" to "More filters"

+A slider could be used to compare change in 5 year steps.
+A means to set a range could be provided.

 Provide a means to project the most recent 5-year period before full data is available.